bikalims/bika.lims/README.md

-### 🐳 Ingwe Bika LIMS 4 – Docker Suite
+### 🐳 Ingwe Bika LIMS 4 - Docker Suite

 This repository provides an official Docker-based distribution of [Bika Open Source LIMS](https://www.bikalims.org).

 Ingwe is a powerful, feature‑rich laboratory information management system built on the rock‑solid foundation of Senaite 2.6.
-At its core, Ingwe shares Senaite’s modern architecture, clean UI, robust API, and proven modularity.
+At its core, Ingwe shares Senaite's modern architecture, clean UI, robust API, and proven modularity.
 But Ingwe goes further.
-Professionally supported by [Bika Lab Systems](https://bikalabs.com), Bika and Senaite service provider since 2002, Ingwe delivers more than a platform — it delivers two decades of deep domain expertise, innovation, and commitment to your lab’s success.
+Professionally supported by [Bika Lab Systems](https://bikalabs.com), Bika and Senaite service provider since 2002, Ingwe delivers more than a platform - it delivers two decades of deep domain expertise, innovation, and commitment to your lab's success.

-With Ingwe, you get all of Senaite’s core strengths, plus extensive enhancements and refinements commissioned by forward‑thinking laboratories and maintained by the Bika team.
-The result is a more capable and more efficient LIMS — backed by dedicated support from the people who have been perfecting laboratory solutions for over 20 years.
+With Ingwe, you get all of Senaite's core strengths, plus extensive enhancements and refinements commissioned by forward‑thinking laboratories and maintained by the Bika team.
+The result is a more capable and more efficient LIMS - backed by dedicated support from the people who have been perfecting laboratory solutions for over 20 years.

-💡 The release contains only Docker packaging, deployment scripts, and documentation – not the application source code which lives in their own repositories.
+💡 The release contains only Docker packaging, deployment scripts, and documentation - not the application source code which lives in their own repositories.

 **NB Full installations** are better suited for development environments, and including a load balancer, for production environments.
 Please see the [Installation Manual](https://github.com/bikalims/bika.documentation/blob/main/docs/BikaSenaiteServerIntroduction.md).

 ### 📦 What is included?

 #### Core System
-- senaite.core – The main framework providing the foundation for Senaite/Bika LIMS
+- senaite.core - The main framework providing the foundation for Senaite/Bika LIMS
-- senaite.app.listing – ReactJS listing component for modern, dynamic listings
+- senaite.app.listing - ReactJS listing component for modern, dynamic listings
-- senaite.lims – Meta package installing all required dependencies for Senaite/Bika LIMS
+- senaite.lims - Meta package installing all required dependencies for Senaite/Bika LIMS
-- senaite.impress – Rendering of Certificates of Analysis (COAs) to PDF
+- senaite.impress - Rendering of Certificates of Analysis (COAs) to PDF
-- senaite.queue – Background processing.
+- senaite.queue - Background processing.

 #### Bika-managed Add‑ons
-- bika.ui – Makes branding the LIMS easier and restores Bika iconography to replace default black and white scheme
+- bika.ui - Makes branding the LIMS easier and restores Bika iconography to replace default black and white scheme
-- senaite.instruments – Collection of instrument interfaces, updated regularly
+- senaite.instruments - Collection of instrument interfaces, updated regularly
-- senaite.sampleimporter – Bulk Sample Imports from spreadsheets
+- senaite.sampleimporter - Bulk Sample Imports from spreadsheets
-- senaite.batch.invoices – Issues invoices per Batch
+- senaite.batch.invoices - Issues invoices per Batch
-- senaite.timeseries – Enables tabled and graphed Time Series results
+- senaite.timeseries - Enables tabled and graphed Time Series results
-- senaite.samplepointlocations – Two‑tier Sample Point structure, per Location
+- senaite.samplepointlocations - Two‑tier Sample Point structure, per Location
-- bika.qmanager – Allows lab managers to set analysis volume ceilings for switching to background processing
+- bika.qmanager - Allows lab managers to set analysis volume ceilings for switching to background processing
-- bika.extras – Collection of smaller tweaks not substantial enough for their own releases
+- bika.extras - Collection of smaller tweaks not substantial enough for their own releases
-- senaite.crms – Improved reference sample management
+- senaite.crms - Improved reference sample management
-- senaite.receivedemail – Posts a ‘Sample received’ email to client on sample receipt
+- senaite.receivedemail - Posts a ‘Sample received’ email to client on sample receipt

 #### Lab Discipline‑Specific Branches
-- bika.aquaculture – Aquaculture laboratory workflows and reporting
+- bika.aquaculture - Aquaculture laboratory workflows and reporting
-- bika.cement – Cement laboratory testing workflows and result handling
+- bika.cement - Cement laboratory testing workflows and result handling
-- bika.wine – Wine laboratory workflows, chemistry, and sensory analysis
+- bika.wine - Wine laboratory workflows, chemistry, and sensory analysis

 ### 🚀 Quick Start -  Docker Compose